LPGA's Amy Olson Competes In Local Pickleball Tournament - KVRR Local News

 LPGA’s Amy Olson Competes In Local Pickleball Tournament

-A newly hired instructor at Courts Plus in Fargo helped hosted a eight-team tournament including the pro golfer
+A newly hired instructor at Courts Plus in Fargo helped host a eight-team tournament including the pro golfer

 FARGO, ND (KVRR) – There’s not nearly as much to do in a COVID-19 world but Tim Fiechtner has found a way to keep some people engaged: the second annual Fix Freezer Fargo Pickleball Shootout at Courts Plus in Fargo, featuring 16 top-tier players North Dakota, Minnesota, and Wisconsin.